jronallo/microdata_schemaorg_example/source/code4lib.html.md

 This approach can work in many cases, but it has some problems.
 Techniques like this do not use the visible content of the HTML, so the consumers of your data have to know to look for this particular invisible content.
-Relying on digital collections to have APIs or metadata gateways can add burdensome setup and maintenance costs for some organizations.
+It also adds a layer of complication by relying on digital collections to have APIs or metadata gateways that can be burdensome to setup and expensive for organizations to maintain.

 ### Embedding Data in Markup